The Welsummer is the pride of the Netherlands and as a young breed, they have blossomed into a fantastic chicken for homesteaders.

 Is the Welsummer Good for First Time Chicken Keepers?

-Considered hardy, independent, and intelligent, these birds are ideal for first-time chicken keepers.
+Considered hardy, independent, and intelligent birds, these chickens are ideal for first-time backyard chicken keepers.

 When you address their basic needs by providing a fair-sized coop, private nesting boxes, and the opportunity to free range, they will reward you with a shining personality and bountiful, beautiful eggs.